 While the Cushing hypothesis provides a testable hypothesis for predicting phenological mismatch in response to climate change, it is uncertain how much support there is for it.
 Here we have suggested two major reasons for this, both of which provide a clear path forward for progress in the field.
-First, most studies do not actually provide strong tests of the Cushing hypothesis because (a) studies do not collect equivalent and fine scale data on the consumer and resource, and (b) multiple mechanisms are not being tested.
-This makes it difficult to refute the hypothesis if no evidence is found.
+First, most studies do not actually provide strong tests of the Cushing hypothesis because (a) studies do not collect equivalent and fine scale data on the consumer and resource, and (b) multiple mechanisms are not tested.
+This makes it difficult to refute the Cushing hypothesis if no evidence is found.
 Unless researchers are extremely clear about the mechanistic hypotheses they are testing, progress will continue to be slow.
-Second, pre-climate change baselines are not being defined in the majority of studies in this literature.
-Lack of a relevant baseline makes it is difficult to determine whether recent phenological mismatch can be attributed to climate change and it limits our ability to understand and predict the direction and magnitude of phenological mismatch due to climate change.
+Second, pre-climate change baselines are not defined in the majority of studies in this literature.
+Lack of a relevant baseline makes it is difficult to determine whether recent phenological mismatch can be attributed to climate change and limits our ability to understand and predict the direction and magnitude of phenological mismatch due to climate change.

-To move the field of phenological mismatch forward, from documentation towards forecasting, higher quality data are needed to test fundamental hypotheses and key baselines need to be defined.
+To move the field of phenological mismatch forward, from documentation towards forecasting, requires higher quality data that test fundamental hypotheses and defining key baselines.
 Below, we highlight how new approaches can improve testing of the Cushing hypothesis.
-This will also provide the framework for building the required depth in evidence across studies to determine general quantitative patterns and their underlying mechanisms, an approach not currently possible given the current state of the field.
+These approaches will also provide the framework for building the required depth in evidence across studies to determine general quantitative patterns and their underlying mechanisms, an approach not currently possible given the current state of the field.

 (i) Testing fundamental theory

 By having the potential to test multiple mechanisms and define key baselines, the integration of long-term data (i.e. that start before the early 1980s) and an experimental approach in a single system represents the ‘gold standard’ to move the field of phenological mismatch forward.
-In the absence of long-term data, the integration of observational data across a spatial gradient with an experimental approach can provide a powerful approach to test multiple hypotheses.
+However, in the absence of long-term data, the integration of observational data across a spatial gradient with an experimental approach can provide a powerful approach to test multiple hypotheses.
 For example, Samplonius et al. (2016) combine descriptive and experimental data to test many confounding factors and key assumptions of the Cushing hypothesis in their system (e.g., ontogenetic dietary shifts, habitat quality).
-Consequently, they advance the field forward by providing a strong test of the Cushing hypothesis and demonstrating that this hypothesis is pertinent in their system.
+Consequently, they advanced the field by providing a strong test of the Cushing hypothesis, demonstrating that this hypothesis is pertinent in their system, and ruling out SOMETHING?.

-Independently of whether observational data is available, experiments can be used to test and disentangle multiple mechanisms, for example direct from indirect effects or abiotic from phenological mismatches (Box 1; REF) a high degree of inference about mechanism that descriptive data alone cannot match.
+Independent of whether observational data is available, experiments can be used to test and disentangle multiple mechanisms, for example direct from indirect effects or abiotic from phenological mismatches (Box 1; REF).
+Experiments provide a high degree of inference about mechanism that descriptive data alone cannot match.
 For example, Berger et al. (2014) manipulated water temperature, stratification depth and the presence/absence of zooplankton in lake mesocosms to separate the direct effects of light and temperature on spring plankton dynamics from effects mediated through the consumer.
 The extrapolation of their results to the lake ecosystem are uncertain, however, given the lack of long-term data in the system and the uncertainty about phenological cues for Daphnia in the field (Berger et al. 2014).